 The healthcare sector spans a wide range of technologies and expertise, from drug discovery, diagnostics to medical devices and health related ICT.
 The Norwegian R&D-based industry supplying new healthcare solutions comprise about 500 companies with about 15.000 employees.
-The total turnover is about 30 billion NOK, approximately equally split between biomedicine and medtech/health ICT.
+The total turnover is about 57 BNOK, approximately 41 BNOK biomedicine and 12 BNOK medtech / health ICT.
 (Menon, Report “Helsenæringens Verdi/The Value of the health industry”, 2018).

 Leading expertise in oncology and CNS

 Norway has a long-standing tradition in scientific discovery and treatment of cancer.
 The Norwegian Radium Hospital, now part of Oslo University Hospital, is renowned for excellence in clinical practice as well as innovation.